Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

 So yeah doesn't that sound oddly familiar?

-Well for this I just made Jim use enumerate, created a third for loop (Phil) to give use number_3, and made the code add the three numbers together and see if they sum up to 2020.
+Well for this I just made Jim use enumerate, created a third for loop (Phil) to give us number_3, and made the code add the three numbers together and see if they sum up to 2020.

 .. code-block:: python